 Miles was born and raised in lovely Akron, Ohio.
 Tired of hearing about Lebron James, he fled to the University of Richmond where he worked on Mukaiyama aldol-type reactions under Prof. Wade Downey.
 After four years, Miles realized that transition metals and liberalism were the ways of the future, and so came to Berkeley.

 Chen grew up in China before moving to the middle of nowhere in upstate New York.
 He finished his last year of high school in Cupertino, California before moving down to La Jolla to attend UCSD.
-Now he is a joint student with the Bergman group.
+Now he is a joint student with the Bergman and Raymond groups.